 All applications for a direction about your academic qualifications and practical legal training must be made to the Board using the online client portal.
 The Board will only accept a paper version in circumstances where you are unable to use the portal in the form of a statutory declaration.

 The Board has no powers relating to migration and cannot give advice on such matters.
-Such information can be obtained from the Department of Immigration and Border Protection.
-However, The Department of Immigration and Border Protection has advised the Board that it treats determinations made by the Board as "skills assessments" for the purpose of migration applications.
+Such information can be obtained from the Department of Home Affairs.
+However, The Department of Home Affairs has advised the Board that it treats determinations made by the Board as "skills assessments" for the purpose of migration applications.

-The Department of Immigration and Border Protection have further advised the Board that an Admissions Order the Supreme Court of Victoria supersedes the requirement for a skills assessment.
-On the other hand, if the Board makes a determination about your qualifications this does not mean that the Department of Immigration and Border Protection is also satisfied that your skills meet the requirements for a migration application.
+The Department of Home Affairs has further advised the Board that an Admissions Order the Supreme Court of Victoria supersedes the requirement for a skills assessment.
+On the other hand, if the Board makes a determination about your qualifications this does not mean that the Department of Home Affairs is also satisfied that your skills meet the requirements for a migration application.